Georgeanna-Li/Capstone_CFI/README.md

 ## May 3

+Today we had a talk with someone from Seasalt.AI.
+She gave us much useful
 ### Logging is the best practice

 If your code is being deployed, it becomes much more difficult to troubleshoot.
 A log file is saved somewhere else so that